Quantum unital Otto heat engines: using Kirkwood-Dirac quasi-probability for the engine's coherence to stay alive: Dephased and undephased Quantum Otto heat engines

 The cumulants of the energies of the undephased engine follow from Eq. (\ref{chiFF}) as follows:

-Finally, note that the cumulants of work and heat follow from this equation, similarly to the dephased engine (see definition \ref{defin1}).
+Note that we reserve the notations $\langle \cdot\rangle$ and $\langle (\cdot)^{2}\rangle_{c}$, respectively, for the first and second cumulants.
+Again, note that we dropped the subscript $c$ from the averages.
+Finally, note that the cumulants of work and heat follow from Eq. (\ref{EEEE}) similarly to the dephased engine \ref{defin1}.
 However, note that the second cumulants of $W$ and $Q_{M}$ have a real and imaginary part.
 In what follows, this statement will be clear.